wilsonwaterman/terraform-coursework/README.md

 - Creates a VPC, an instance for Jenkins, and volume.
 - Jenkins machine will be used to build another instance via terraform and CICD
 - Remember to update versions in vars.tf
-- Need to solve Jenkins failed install problem
+- Packer script in this demo fails similarly to previous demo.
+Need to go back and solve.